mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/11-top-and-bottom-types/index.md

 }
 ```

-Effectively, what has happened here is that we've been alerted to the fact that
+Effectively, what has happened here is that we have been alerted to the fact that
-a new possibility for `Vehicle` has been introduced, and as a result, we don't
+a new possibility for `Vehicle` has been introduced.
+As a result, we don't
 end up with the type for `myVehicle` as a `never` in that final `else` clause.

-I recommend handling this a little more graceuflly via an error subclass
+I recommend handling this a little more gracefully via an **error subclass**:

 ```ts twoslash
 // @errors: 2345